Historical · U.S. Department of Justice

 Cabinet tenure

-During his tenure, Lee also performed a brief service as interim Secretary of State from May 13 to June 5, 1800, following the resignation of Edmund Randolph and preceding Timothy Pickering’s appointment.
-His role in this capacity was temporary and limited to the interregnum between administrations.
+During his tenure as Attorney General, Lee also performed a brief stint as Secretary of State ad interim from May 13 to June 5, 1800.
+This temporary assignment occurred after the resignation of the incumbent secretary and before the appointment of a successor; Lee’s service in this capacity was limited to the interregnum.

-On February 18, 1801, President Adams nominated Lee for one of sixteen new circuit court judgeships created by the Judiciary Act of 1801—a reorganization that temporarily reduced the Supreme Court from nine to five justices and eliminated circuit riding for the remaining members.
-The Senate confirmed Lee’s appointment on March 3, 1801; however, the Judiciary Act was repealed on April 8, 1802, and the new judgeships were abolished.
+On February 18, 1801, President Adams nominated Lee for one of sixteen new circuit court judgeships created by the Judiciary Act of 1801.
+The Senate confirmed his appointment on March 3, 1801, and he took the judicial oath as a “midnight judge.”
+However, the Judiciary Act was repealed on April 8, 1802, and the reorganization it established—including the new circuit courts—was undone by the subsequent Judiciary Act of 1802.

-While serving as Attorney General, Lee continued to reside in Alexandria.
-He was elected to the Alexandria City Council in 1794 and re‑elected thereafter.
-During his time on the council he advocated for the return of the southern portion of the District of Columbia to Virginia—a goal that would not be realized until 1847.
-In 1804, the council elected Lee as mayor; he declined the position, leading to Dr. Elisha C. Dick’s selection instead.
+While serving in federal office, Lee maintained ties to Alexandria.
+He was elected to the city council again in 1794 and re‑elected thereafter.
+In that capacity he advocated for the return of the southern portion of the District of Columbia to Virginia—a change that would not occur until 1847.
+In 1804, he was elected mayor of Alexandria but declined to serve; Dr. Elisha C. Dick succeeded him in that role.

 Legacy